django-cms/django-cms/docs/reference/templatetags.rst

     non-trusted content.
 Be aware, and use the template tag accordingly.

 ``render_model`` is the way to add frontend editing to any Django model.
-It both render the content of the given attribute of the model instance and makes it clickable to edit the related model.
+It both renders the content of the given attribute of the model instance and makes it clickable to edit the related model.

 If the toolbar is not enabled, the value of the attribute is rendered in the